cressie176/util-haven-projections/README.md

    ```bash
    mkdir sources/parks
    ```
 1. Add the data files to the folder, one per effective date.
 Use the naming convention `${source}-${timestamp}.json`.
-The format of the file must match
+The format of the file must match the following:
    ```json
    {
      "effectiveDate": "2020-12-01T00:00:00Z",